-First Last #1 Strengths Level of Support Provided Substantial Moderate Minima Morre Police and forms leading MATH MATH M1: Sees themselves as mathematical thinkers and doers, & recognizes & values the contributions of mathematics ideas from various cultural backgrounds and individuals.
-Ob-1 Ob-2 Ob-3 Ob-4 0000 M2: Makes sense of problems and perseveres when solving problems.
-Ob-1 Ob-2 Ob-3 Ob-4 0000 M3: Uses numbers, math tools, and/or words to help explore and make sense of problems.
-Ob-1 Ob-2 Ob-3 Ob-4 0000 Ob-1 0) (counters.
-M4: Communicates their own reasoning effectively, and considers the reasoning of others by listening, asking questions, Ob-2 0) (Correctly sorted flat (2D) and solid (3D) shapes, with the exception of the cylinder, said the cylinder was a circle so he put it with the square and triangle.
-When asked probing questions, stated the shape was a circle but also solid so he wanted to choose both categories. and making connections.
-Ob-3) (Subtraction: Watched his partner draw five circles and then cross out two circles.
+First Last #1 Level of Support Provided Comments Strengths Obser- vation Period Substantial Moderate Minimal None Earls carry Steps MATH MATH M1: Sees themselves as mathematical thinkers and doers, & recognizes & values the contributions of mathematics ideas from various cultural backgrounds and individuals.
+Ob-1 Ob-2 Ob-3 Ob-4 M2: Makes sense of problems and perseveres when solving problems.
+Ob-1 Ob-2 Ob-3 Ob-4 M3: Uses numbers, math tools, and/or words to help explore and make sense of problems.
+Ob-1 Ob-2 Ob-3 Ob-4 M4: Communicates their own reasoning effectively, and considers the reasoning of others by listening, asking questions, and making connections.
+Ob-1 Described addition as, "I put this one and then I put this one."
+We worked on using the words "together," "in all," and "adding" with counters.
+Ob-2 0 Correctly sorted flat (2D) and solid (3D) shapes, with the exception of the cylinder. said the cylinder was a circle so he put it with the square and triangle.
+When asked probing questions, stated the shape was a circle but also solid so he wanted to choose both categories.
+Ob-3 Subtraction: Watched his partner draw five circles and then cross out two circles.
 He said, "why did you put an x on two cookies?" and his partner indicated it was because he was ate two of the "cookies."
-Ob-4 0) (Was able to describe several attributes of a basketball (light, round, not flat) with no assistance.
+Ob-4 Was able to describe several attributes of a basketball (light, round, not flat) with no assistance.
 He said, "But the baseball is smaller than the basketball because it fits in my one hand."
 M5: Develops and recognizes multiple paths to solve problems.
-Ob-1 Ob-2 Ob-3 Ob-4 0000 M6: Attends to math vocabulary, symbols, and labels when solving mathematical problems.
+Ob-1 Ob-2 Ob-3 Ob-4 MS: Attends to math vocabulary, symbols, and labels when solving mathematical problems.
 Ob-1 Ob-2 Ob-3 Ob-4 M7: Recognizes, creates, and uses patterns or relationships when reasoning.
-Ob-1 Ob-2 Ob-3 Ob-4)000C חםםנ חחחר
+Ob-1 Ob-2 Ob-3 Ob-4